TcPirate1/Programming_Learning/README.md

 Learning to Programme.

-Just putting my code here.
+Has a mix of non-GUI and GUI programes.